MorganSchmiedt/markdown/README.md

 - Unordered Lists start with a dash, not a plus sign or a star.
 - Newlines are not supported in lists.
 - Lists can only have one nested list.
-- Escaping code with two backticks is not supported.
 - Horizontal lines with stars or underscores are not supported.
 - Image titles and Link titles are not supported.
 - Links in between less-than and greater-than characters are not supported.
 - HTML tags are not allowed.
-- Strikethrough, superscript texts, videos, and references are supported.
 - Images on a single line are embedded in a `figure` HTML tag.